eth-cscs/firecrest/doc/source/tutorial.rst

         }
     }

-You can also get accounting information for a specific period of time or job id.
+You can optionally specify the time period for this call's results.

 Upload with non blocking call something bigger
 ==============================================

+For uploading small files the blocking call that we used in a previous section is enough.
+When the file we want to upload to a machine's filesystem is bigger than 5MB, we need to use the `Storage microservice <overview.html#storage>`__.
+This task will be split in more more steps but it will correspond to one FirecREST task, so we have to keep track of one `task ID`.

-First upload the file to storage. targetPath is local, sourcePath is on the machine.
+The first step is to upload the file to a staging area.
+As soon as this finishes, we have to make a call to FirecREST in order for it to move the file from the staging area to the location in one of the eligible machines's filesystem.

+So the first step is to send a request to FirecREST, to the `/storage/xfer-external/upload <reference.html#post--storage-xfer-external-upload>`__ endpoint.
+Besides the authorization token, we have to include the local path of the file we are going to upload (`sourcePath`) and the target location of the transfer (`targetPath`).
+Both `sourcePath` and `targetPath` are form data parameters.

 .. tabs::

     .. code-tab:: bash

-        curl -X POST "${FIRECREST_IP}/storage/xfer-external/upload" -H "Authorization: Bearer $TOKEN" -H "X-Machine-Name: cluster" -F "sourcePath=/path/to/script.sh" -F "targetPath=/home/test1/new-dir"
+        curl -X POST "${FIRECREST_IP}/storage/xfer-external/upload" -H "Authorization: Bearer ${TOKEN}" -F "sourcePath=/path/to/file" -F "targetPath=/home/test1/new-dir"

     .. code-tab:: python

-        wip
+        targetPath = '/home/test1/new-dir'
+        sourcePath = 'path/to/file'
+        response = requests.post(
+            url=f'{FIRECREST_IP}/storage/xfer-external/upload',
+            headers={'Authorization': f'Bearer {TOKEN}'},
+            data={'targetPath': targetPath,
+                  'sourcePath': sourcePath}
+        )

+It FirecREST task was created succesfully we should get something like this:

 .. code-block:: json